pkrll/pkrll/README.md

 #### Currently I'm...

-📱 developing the ComicsWeek app to keep track of the latest comic book releases,
+- 📱 developing an iOS app to keep track of the latest comic book releases,

-🎮 learning game development with SpriteKit and GameplayKit,
+- 🎮 learning game development with SpriteKit and GameplayKit,

-💀 ... and just trying to survive 2020.
+- 💀 ... and just trying to survive 2020.

 Check out some of my stuff down here 👇 or browse through all my repos up there 👆!